dlminvestments/dlm-CoreDNS/plugin/traffic/README.md

 domain names.
 For example if the Server Block specifies `lb.example.org` as one of the names, and "cluster-v0" is one of the load balanced cluster, *traffic* will respond to query asking for `cluster-v0.lb.example.org.` and the same goes for `web`; `web.lb.example.org`.

+## Metrics

+What metrics should we do?

+## Ready

+Should this plugin implement readyness?

 ## Examples